7 striking facts about the money tech companies are making

 ———

-While you were looking at baby pictures or stalking your ex yesterday, Facebook made $1.6 million.
-The average user spends 42 minutes a day on the service, according to eMarketer estimates.
+While you were looking at baby pictures or stalking your ex today, Facebook made $1.6 million.
+That's based on the 42 minutes a day the average user spends on Facebook, according to the research firm eMarketer.
 Facebook's profits were almost $5 billion in the first quarter — $56 million a day, $2.3 million an hour, $39,000 a minute.

 ———

 The two big tech companies you almost never pay directly — Google and Facebook — can afford to offer you free services thanks to their hammerlock on digital advertising.
-The two will sell an estimated $61 billion in U.S. online ads this year, according to the research firm eMarketer.
+The two will sell an estimated $61 billion in U.S. online ads this year, according to eMarketer.

 That's more than a quarter of expected U.S. spending on all forms of advertising ($221 billion).
 All of it is in the hands of just two companies.